-The report #HealthySocialMedia is the result of a conference organised by the Foundation and the University, which saw young people, teachers, social media influencers, charities and others come together to share personal experiences of using social media and the impact it has had on their body image.
+The report #HealthySocialMedia is the result of a conference organised by the Foundation and the University, which saw young people, teachers, social media influencers, charities, and others come together to share personal experiences of using social media and the impact it has had on their body image.

-Dr Petya Eckler, Project Lead at University of Strathclyde, said: “Social media can be fun, it can be supportive and empowering, it connects us with friends and keeps us informed.
+Dr Petya Eckler, Project Lead at the University of Strathclyde, said: “Social media can be fun, it can be supportive and empowering, it connects us with friends and keeps us informed.
 But it can also create negative and alienating experiences.
 And for many young people, it triggers self-doubt, insecurity, and poor body image.